kaif-istan/Portfolio/README.md

-# Devfolio
+# Portfolio

-Devfolio is a portfolio website built using Next.js, Tailwind CSS, and Framer Motion.
+Portfolio website built using Next.js, Tailwind CSS, and Framer Motion.
 It allows developers to showcase their projects, skills, and blogs in a visually appealing manner.

 ## Table of Contents